enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 * Tracking scripts should track an item removed from the cart correctly
 * Tracking scripts should track a discount added to the cart correctly
 * The checkout call-to-action button should be prominent and should be visible without scrolling
-* Cart tap/click targets should visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
+* Cart tap/click targets should be visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window

 ### Shopper-Users
 {:.no_toc}